These Numbers Show Favorable Signs for ADMA Biologics Inc. (ADMA)

 Sponsored

-The stock witnessed a 16.46% loss in the last 1 month and extending the period to 3 months gives it a 45.26%, and is 6.98% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 5.04% over the week and 5.53% over the month.
+The stock witnessed a 3.19% loss in the last 1 month and extending the period to 3 months gives it a 17.73%, and is -9.12% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 4.59% over the week and 5.32% over the month.

 ADMA Biologics Inc. (ADMA) Analyst Forecasts